ergoplatform/ergodocs/docs/node/modes.md

 AD-transformations.
 - **additional-depth** - depth to start additional checks from.

+Steps:

-1. Send ErgoSyncInfo message to connected peers.
+1. Send **ErgoSyncInfo** message to connected peers.
-2. Get response with INV message, containing ids of blocks, better than our best block.
+2. Get response with **INV** message, containing ids of blocks, better than our best block.
 3. Request headers for all ids from 2.
 4. On receiving header: